 Jennifer Bresler (DeYoung) was a two-time All-KingCo and All-State 1st-Team selection when she helped Redmond High School to place 7th, 4th, and 2nd in the state tournament.
 She later helped Northwest University to finish 3rd-place at the NCCAA National Tournament and she was named 1st-Team All-Conference and 1st-Team All-American.
 She finished her degree at Bellevue College, where she led her team to a 2nd-Place finish at the NWAAC tournament.
 She has volunteered as an assistant coach at Redmond High School for two years and is currently the Varsity Assistant.
 Fav WNBA Player: Sue Bird.
 Fav Sports Moment: the Seahawks winning the Super Bowl 🙂

-Imari played four years of varsity at Henry M. Jackson in Mill Creek, Washington and was named 2nd team All-Conference two years in a row.
-Imari currently attends Pacific Union College (NAIA DII) in Angwin, California.
+Imari played four years of varsity at Henry M. Jackson in Mill Creek, Washington, and was named 2nd-Team All-Conference two years in a row.
+Imari attended Pacific Union College (NAIA DII) in Angwin, California.
 Starting both of her freshman and sophomore year, she was also a captain and named 2nd team All-Conference her freshman year and 1st team All-Conference her sophomore year.
+Imari transferred to Hope International University (NAIA DI) in Fullerton, California.
+She also played overseas in Spain this past June!
 Imari is majoring in elementary education and plans to graduate in 2020.
 Fav WNBA Player: Candace Parker!
 Fav Sports Moment: Last year when my team came back from a 15 point deficit and won the game on senior night!
 I still remember having 30 seconds left on the clock bringing the ball up the court and I passed it to my teammate who was wide open. she ended up making the three to take us into overtime and winning the game in overtime!